ypinhsuan/tp/docs/UserGuide.md

 For example:

 1. You want to [delete](#deleting-a-student--delete-student) Alex from your Tutor's Pet.
-However you accidentally deleted Bernice instead of Alex.
+However, you accidentally deleted Bernice instead of Alex.

 1. You type `undo` and press <kbd>Enter</kbd>.